composer/composer/doc/articles/git-hooks.md

 [Hooks](http://book.git-scm.com/5_git_hooks.html) are little scripts you can place in the `.git/hooks` directory to trigger actions at certain points.
-Using these hooks, Composer can have tight integration with git, easing the project workflow.
+Using these hooks Composer can have tight integration with git thereby easing the project workflow.

 ## post-checkout